aman21900/InsightChain_Overview/README.md

 - **Schema Agnostic & Schema-aware, not schema-dumping.** — </br>  Instead of stuffing the full database schema into every prompt, a RAG layer retrieves only the tables and columns relevant to the current question — this is what lets the architecture scale toward large schemas (tens of tables) without blowing the token budget.

-- **Insight generation folded into SQL generation** — </br>  The same call that writes the query also writes the 2–3 bullet insights, avoiding an extra LLM round-trip.
+- **Individual insight generation.** — </br> For each data table which is generated as a part of dashboard, 2-3 insightful and actionable comments are also included.

 - **Persistant Vectorstore and db to save execution time** — </br>  Instead of creating a new vectorstore each time the program runs, ChromaDB creates a persistant vectorstore which is setup as the files are loaded for the first time.
 [See more in: [Adding Your Data](#adding-your-data)]